cmdavis4/RAMS/adding_ramsin_input_variables.md

 - `II`/`FF`/`CC` - Input value (integer/float/character)
 - `min_value`, `max_value` - Valid range (for varseti/varsetf only)

+**Important Notes**:
+- The `varseti`/`varsetf` calls handle both reading from RAMSIN and setting default values
+- If the variable is not specified in RAMSIN, the variable retains its default value from module initialization (typically 0, 0.0, or '')
+- **You do NOT need to explicitly initialize the variable in opspec.f90 or elsewhere** - the namelist reading system handles this

 ### 5. Add Variable to Print Statement

 **File**: [src/io/rname.f90](src/io/rname.f90)